 - [B] All steel targets must be placed directly in front of the 200 yard berm (backstop).
 However, Cowboy steel targets shot with center fire rifles firing pistol caliber lead bullets only may be placed directly in front of the 50 yard berm on the left side of the range.

 - [B] Other than with steel targets noted above, you must use the target stands and frames provided by the Club.
 You may not bring your own target stands or frames to the Rifle Range unless they are exactly the same as those that are provided by the Club.
 Targets are to be positioned in front of the 50 yard berm or at the 75 yard point or farther.
 This is to avoid ricochets and to help ensure that all rounds impact the 200 yard berm.

 - [M] Sighting-in must first be done at the 50 yard berm located on the left side of the Rifle Range or Bay 1 of the Pistol Range before shooting at greater distance.

 - [B] No matter what targets are being used, be sure that all shots are hitting within the berm and do not ricochet off the ground before reaching the berm.
 No round should ever leave the Range!

 Note: There is no dedicated shotgun range.

 - [B] With the exception of club-sanctioned events, the use of shotguns and clay target throwers shall be allowed ONLY on the Rifle Range.
-Use proper targets (clays) thrown from a trap on the right side of the Rifle Range.
+Use proper targets (clays) thrown from a trap placed on the Silhouette Firing Line (near the 75 yard mark).
 Clay targets shall be thrown straight downrange ONLY.
 No cross direction target shall be thrown.
 Targets (clays) that are unbroken should be retrieved and removed from the field.